tomc98/Pedal-Pilot/README.md

 2. Start typing code to generate Copilot suggestions
 3. Use the left pedal to control acceptance:
    - Keep pedal at center position (default: 63) to see suggestions without accepting/rejecting
-   - Push pedal forward to accept suggestions character-by-character (harder push = faster acceptance)
+   - Push pedal forward to accept suggestions (harder push = faster acceptance)
    - Pull pedal back to dismiss/hide the entire suggestion

+   Note: Character-by-character acceptance depends on available VS Code commands.
+If not available, the extension will fall back to accepting the entire suggestion.

 ## Configuration